Supreme Court keeps immigration limits in place indefinitely - KESQ

 In a ruling Tuesday, the Supreme Court extended a temporary stay that Chief Justice John Roberts issued last week.
 Under the court’s order, the case will be argued in February and the stay will be maintained until the justices decide the case.

-The limits were put in place under then-President Donald Trump at the beginning of the pandemic.
+The limits, often referred to as Title 42 in reference to a 1944 public health law, were put in place under then-President Donald Trump at the beginning of the pandemic.
 Under the restrictions, officials have expelled asylum-seekers inside the United States 2.5 million times and turned away most people who requested asylum at the border on grounds of preventing the spread of COVID-19.
-The restrictions are often referred to as Title 42 in reference to a 1944 public health law.

-Immigration advocates sued to end the use of Title 42.
-They said the policy goes against American and international obligations to people fleeing to the U.S. to escape persecution.
+Immigration advocates sued to end the policy, saying it goes against American and international obligations to people fleeing to the U.S. to escape persecution.
 They’ve also argued that the policy is outdated as coronavirus treatments improve.

+“We are deeply disappointed for all the desperate asylum seekers who will continue to suffer because of Title 42, but we will continue fighting to eventually end the policy,” said Lee Gelernt, a lawyer with the American Civil Liberties Union, which had been arguing to end Title 42′s use.

+The ruling Tuesday said specifically that the Supreme Court will review the issue of whether the states have the right to intervene in the legal fight over Title 42.
+Both the federal government and the immigration advocates have argued that the states waited too long to intervene and even if they hadn’t waited so long, that they don’t have sufficient standing to intervene.

+White House press secretary Karine Jean-Pierre said Tuesday that the Biden administration “will, of course, comply with the order and prepare for the Court’s review.”

+“At the same time, we are advancing our preparations to manage the border in a secure, orderly, and humane way when Title 42 eventually lifts and will continue expanding legal pathways for immigration,” Jean-Pierre added.
+“Title 42 is a public health measure, not an immigration enforcement measure, and it should not be extended indefinitely.”

-A federal judge sided with them in November and set a Dec.
+In in November, a federal judge sided with advocates and set a Dec.
 21 deadline to end the policy.
 Conservative-leaning states appealed to the Supreme Court, warning that an increase in migration would take a toll on public services and cause an “unprecedented calamity” that they said the federal government had no plan to deal with.

 Roberts, who handles emergency matters that come from federal courts in the nation’s capital, issued a stay to give the court time to more fully consider both sides’ arguments.